sascha432/NeoPixelEspEx/README.md

 - Support for interrupts and retries if interrupted (ESP8266)
 - Support for GRB, RGB and other types
 - Function to safely clear pixels without using any memory, for example during boot, restart, crash...
-- Safety functions to protect LEDs and controller during shutdown
 - Can be integrated into FastLED instead of show() or used as slim standalone version that does not need IRAM

 ## Examples